 Your Role in Keeping Aadhaar Safe

-You play a vital role in protecting your Aadhaar information.
-Never share your Aadhaar One-Time Password (OTP) with anyone, as this can be used to access your services.
+You play a vital role in safeguarding your Aadhaar information.
+Never share your Aadhaar One-Time Password (OTP) with anyone, as it can be used to access your services.
 You can also use the Aadhaar Virtual ID (VID) instead of your full Aadhaar number in many places, which adds an extra layer of security.
-Regularly checking your Aadhaar authentication history on the UIDAI website can help you monitor its usage and spot any unusual activity.
+Regularly checking your Aadhaar authentication history on the UIDAI website can help you monitor its usage and identify any unusual activity.

 Addressing Concerns About Your Aadhaar

-If you ever have concerns about your Aadhaar, such as potential misuse or issues with updates, you have the right to seek help.
-The UIDAI provides official helplines and grievance redressal mechanisms where you can report problems and get assistance.
-It’s important to know that support is available to help you resolve any issues and ensure your Aadhaar identity is protected and used correctly.
+Should you have concerns about your Aadhaar, such as potential misuse or issues with updates, you have the right to seek help.
+The UIDAI provides official helplines and grievance redressal mechanisms where you can report problems and obtain assistance.
+It is important to know that support is available to help you resolve any issues and ensure your Aadhaar identity is protected and correctly utilized.